 Exposing mushroom farming in Zimbabwe

-by | Mar 29, 2016 | opportunities | 1 comment
+by | Mar 29, 2016 | sme investment opportunities | 1 comment

 In my last post when I introduced mushroom farming in Zimbabwe, I gave a commercial distinction between oyster and white button mushroom where I highlighted that 50 grams of oysters cost $1.50 whilst that of white button can costs above $2.80 on a last mile distribution basis.
 I also explained that white button requires extra work in cultivating than oyster.
 Generally oyster mushroom is easy and I usually recommend it when starting the mushroom farming business.
 It gives you familiarity and it’s a good starting point.